Skip to content

 Telematics-powered auto insurance is a form of policy in which insurance companies rely on in-car tracking devices to monitor your driving habits and tendencies.

 These devices track your vehicle’s speed, mileage, total driving time and other factors to help determine the policyholder’s car insurance premiums.
-Usage-based insurance policies usually come with a mobile app to help you easily access real-time data relevant to your rate.
+Usage-based insurance policies usually come with a mobile app to help you easily access real-time data relevant to your rate (see Opportunity of Telematics in Car Insurance).

 Insurance telematics is revamping auto insurance